Degree Fields

 Career Path Forecast

-Job opportunities should be good for licensed occupational therapists in all settings, particularly in acute hospital, rehabilitation, and orthopedic settings because the elderly receive most of their treatment in these settings.
-Occupational therapists with specialized knowledge in a treatment area also will have increased job prospects.
-Driver rehabilitation, training for the elderly, and ergonomic consulting are emerging practice areas for occupational therapy.
+Job opportunities should be good for licensed occupational therapists in all settings, particularly acute hospital, rehabilitation, and orthopedic settings, because the elderly receive most of their treatment in these settings.
+Occupational therapists with specialized knowledge in a treatment area also will have better job prospects.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.